-Teams start Chapter 11 One NZ GODZONE in Te Anau, gateway to Fiordland and finish on the south coast, at the beach town of Riverton.
-The PURE course is a substantial 570km, with teams navigating, packrafting, trekking, mountain biking and kayaking across the spectacular scenery of the South Island in a broadly southerly direction.
+Teams start Chapter 12 One NZ GODZONE at Picton Foreshore, gateway to the Marlborough Sounds and will finish nearby at Shelly Beach after completing a vast clockwise loop.
+The PURE course is a substantial 615km (the third highest ever) with teams navigating, packrafting, trekking, mountain biking, kayaking and even canyoning across the spectacular scenery of the South Island.
+The course has almost 16,000m of ascent which is the most ever for a GODZONE.
 The PURSUIT course broadly mirrors the PURE route.
-There are some small amendments to stages and checkpoint locations which, reduces the overall length of the PURSUIT course to 558km.
+There are some small amendments to stages and checkpoint locations which, reduces the overall length of the PURSUIT course to a still impressive 526km.

-There are 10 significant transition areas, and two remote ones, where teams are not be permitted to see their support crews and must be self sufficient.
-The highlight of the course may be the incredible variety of terrain, particularly on the trekking stages.
+There are 7 significant transition areas and one remote one, where teams are not permitted to see their support crews and are self sufficient.
+The highlight of the course may be the incredible variety of terrain, particularly on the trekking and packrafting stages, juxtaposed against the beauty of the Sounds.
 There will be some high level travel that should make for some outstanding views once through the tree line.
-One one stage, the PURE teams have the option to use packrafts if they wish.
-This could lead to some interesting tactical decisions midway through the race.
+The two dark zones may impact strategic decisions in the middle of the race with two different rivers unable to be paddled at night due to the severity of the rapids.

 The expected winning time for the PURE & PURSUIT event is between 4 and 5 days.
 That’s a big race and the weather (and low water levels) could impact the anticipated finish rate.